Waimiha: Education

+A native school existed at Waimiha in 1910.
+Waimiha School opened in 1926 and closed in 2005, after projected roll numbers dropped below the numbers required to teach literacy and numeracy.

 Events

 Waimiha is a stop on the New Zealand motorcycle racing circuit, and has featured in the course for the New Zealand Rally Championship.

 Ruapehu District Council hold periodic community meetings at Waimiha for residents to raise concerns.